liyongg/kinko-datepicker/README.md

 2. PM2 list\
     If the backend process is not running anymore, make sure to navigate to the backend folder and then run.\
     `pm2 start server.js --name kinko`

+3. Permissions\
+    Check whether there are conflicting `pm2` services running at the same time, but on different accounts.
+As of now, the service is run as root user, and trying to run it as another user as well will cause conflicts for the backend.